preactjs/preact-www/content/en/guide/v10/hooks.md

 ---
 title: Hooks
-description: 'Hooks in Preact allow you to compose behaviours together and re-use that logic in different components.'
+description: Hooks in Preact allow you to compose behaviours together and re-use that logic in different components
 ---

 # Hooks